klawson88/Baked-Goods/README.md

     //With comments
 	bakedGoods.get({
-		//Array of Strings keying the desired items
+		//Array containing identifying metadata, and/or objects which contain identifying metadata, of the data items to be retrieved
 		data: ["key1", "key2"],

 		//Array specifying facilities items are located in